Skip to content

 TIPS FOR COMFORT

-Drink lots of water, apply sunscreen and lip balm frequently, and rest as often as necessary.
-At high altitude the sun is more intense and you may experience fatigue and shortness of breath.
-The altitudes vary in northern Arizona, from over 12,000 feet (3,658 m) atop Flagstaff’s Humphrey’s Peak and nearly 7,000 feet (2,135 m) in Flagstaff and at the Grand Canyon’s South Rim, to about 4,500 feet (1,372 m) at Sedona and the Painted Desert, and just over 2,500 feet (771 m) in the depths of the Grand Canyon river gorge.
+The altitudes in northern Arizona vary significantly, from over 12,000 feet (3,658 m) atop Flagstaff’s Humphrey’s Peak and nearly 7,000 feet (2,135 m) in Flagstaff and at the Grand Canyon’s South Rim, to about 4,500 feet (1,372 m) at Sedona and the Painted Desert, and just over 2,500 feet (771 m) in the depths of the Grand Canyon river gorge.
 No matter what time of year you visit, layering and comfortable clothes are a must in northern Arizona.
 Bring comfortable shoes, long pants, short- and long-sleeved shirts, a sweater or fleece, a hat and sunglasses.

 WHAT TO PACK: